JonSnowbd/slingworks/README.md

 5. Compile and run your code, providing `editor` as an argument to boot the game up in editor like `zig build run -- editor` or `zig-out/bin/yourgame.exe editor`

+Keep in mind:
+1. Either provide the initial scene as a path in the distributed settings file, or in code on init check for `sling.inEditor`, and if not, load the initial scene by code.

 ## But..

 #### Wheres the example?